-One of the policies restricting individuals from receiving the compensation they deserve is the statute of limitations Florida attaches to personal injury claims.
-The statute of limitations gives victims a time limit in which they can file a claim.
-Florida has a four-year statute of limitations for auto accidents.
+One of the policies restricting individuals from receiving the compensation they deserve is the four-year statute of limitations for auto accidents.

 But what if you discovered your injuries more than four years after your car accident?
 You’re not completely out of options.

 Filing a Claim for Delayed Injuries

 If you are hoping to file a claim seeking compensation for auto accident injuries four or more years after the accident occurred, the first thing you should do is look over the documents you and your insurance company drew up or exchanged after your accident.
 Many insurance companies will have you sign paperwork for your initial claim or settlement.
 Look carefully – sometimes, this paperwork will require you to pay for your medical treatment after your settlement is finished.